nucleic-se/struktur/docs/helpers-reference.md

 - Writes output to `outputPath` (relative to build directory)
 - Context can be subset of main context (e.g., single instance)
 - Template can be any registered template file
+- If `pathPrefix` is not provided in context, it is auto-derived from output depth
+- If `pathPrefix` is provided (class `$fields` or explicit override), it is preserved

 **Common Pattern - Generate Per-Instance Files:**
 ```handlebars